3 Simple Ideas for your Devotion Time

-You may not be able to answer all of these questions easily, depending on the passage you’re reading but these questions will help ensure that your daily reading is applied to your life and can challenge you to go deeper.
+You may not be able to answer all of these questions easily, depending on the passage you’re reading but asking questions will help ensure that your daily reading is applied to your life and can challenge you to go deeper.

 As someone once said, “Proclamation, without application, can lead to stagnation.”
 I trust that these simple ideas for application can become a normal part of your study and that for all of us, the long distance from our head to our heart will become shorter and shorter as the truth of God’s word bears fruit in our lives.

 - Look Inside: The Preacher’s Commentary Series

 - Word Studies in Bible+